veracity83 will always be a Southern Gal at heart. She enjoys sharing yummy recipes from the south with readers.

 As we all know, eating green leafy vegetables play an important role in keeping a healthy diet.
-My husband and I ate only green leafy vegetables (including Kale) and various types of fish for one week and lost 6 pounds in one week.
-However, green leafy vegetables are not the most popular of foods especially with children.
-I am going to show you how to make delicious southern style kale greens that the whole family can enjoy!
+However, green leafy vegetables are not the most popular of foods—especially with children.
+I am going to show you how to make delicious southern-style kale greens that the whole family can enjoy!

 The same recipe can also be used for other types of greens such as turnips, collards, or mustards.